-Today is The day before the Ides of September (6 days since the Nones of September) The Nundinal letter is A which makes it the Nundinae, and the day is ruled by Jupiter.
+Today is 3 days before the Nones of April (1 day since the Kalends of April) The Nundinal letter is D, and the day is ruled by Jupiter.
 Learn more about Roman time and dates

 Written by David Caldwell ·